aayush301/react-native-notes-app/README.md

 ## Features
 ### User-oriented features
-- Add note
+- Add notes
 - View notes
 - Update notes
+- Select multiple notes
 - Delete notes
 - Search notes
+- Copy notes
+- Share notes
+- Clone notes
+- Bookmark notes
+- Pin notes
-- Select multiple notes
+- Color notes

 ### Developer-oriented features
 - Android ripple effect
+- Conditional addition of property to object (JS concept)
-- Custom Back button handler
+- Custom Back button handlers
 - Custom header when notes are in selected state
+- Delete confirmation
 - Global state for notes using React's context
 - Multiple notes can be selected using "long pressing" a note (feature desirable in mobile devices)
 - Persisting taps on notes while keyboard input is active
+- Use of async storage library for storing notes data in user's device
 - Use of React hooks
-- Use of async storage library for storing notes data in user's device
-- Use of react navigation library for making multiple screens
+- Use of React navigation library for making multiple screens
+- Use of ScrollView for scrollable components
+- Use of Toast in android

 ## Tools and Technologies
-- HTML
-- CSS
-- Node.js
 - React
 - React Native
+- CSS
 - Eslint